BenoitGAUDET38/dsl-team-a-mml/README.md

 - [X] Billie Jean, Michael Jackson
 - [X] Love is All, Roger Glover

-## Extensions: Support for bar modifications
+## Extension: Support for bar modifications
 Frequently, certain bars exhibit variations from previously defined ones.
 Therefore, it is valuable to enable users to define a new bar based on an existing one.

-## Addon: autocompletion Visual Studio Code extension
+## Add-on: autocompletion Visual Studio Code extension
 This extension displays suggested options as users type, and facilitating the completion of entire terms by default or using just the initial letters.